staffanm/ferenda/doc/createdocrepos.rst

 document, we want to know if there is any other document that updates or obsoletes this document.
 Using a CONSTRUCT query, we create ``rfc:isUpdatedBy`` and ``rfc:isObsoletedBy`` references to such documents.
+These queries are stored alongside the rest of the project in separate ``.rq`` files.

 .. literalinclude:: examples/rfcs.py
    :start-after: # begin annotations
    :end-before: # end annotations

-The contents of ``rfc-annotations.rq``, placed in the current directory, should be:
+The contents of the resource ``rfc-annotations.rq``, which should be placed in a subdirectory named ``res`` in the current directory, should be:

 .. literalinclude:: examples/rfc-annotations.rq